VigourJiang/Fragmentation/README.md

 ## Prerequisites
 This project assumes the Gradle build system in Android Studio.
-It was targeted at Android 6.0 (API 23) but should be compatible with API 15 and beyond.
+It was targeted at Android 6.0 (API 23) and above because we use a method introduced in API 23.
 You will need

  - Android Studio (<a href="https://developer.android.com/studio/install.html"